-- Cognitive Behavioral Therapy; the goal is to reframe the client's faulty thinking and to let go of the past and focus on the present. - Reality Therapy: Assist the clients to regain control of their lives and environment and to take the steps to initiate change and growth. - # 3 Basic questions: - (1) Are you satisfied with your life? - (2) What are you doing to change your present situation? - (3) Is what you doing working for you? - Daily Groups (Daily updates): the client talk about their progress daily with the focus on learning and practicing productive choices.
+- Cognitive Behavioral Therapy; the goal is to reframe the client's faulty thinking and to let go of the past and focus on the present.
+The effect of CBT has been mediated mostly by the change in maladaptive cognitive distortions associated with trauma. - Reality Therapy: Assist the clients to regain control of their lives and environment and to take the steps to initiate change and growth. - # 3 Basic questions: - (1) Are you satisfied with your life? - (2) What are you doing to change your present situation? - (3) Is what you doing working for you? - Daily Groups (Daily updates): the client talk about their progress daily with the focus on learning and practicing productive choices.
 The therapeutic goal of the group is to build a bond with group members and a support system.
 The FFSC client learn how to choose effective behaviors to verbalize their Interpersonal needs and to be empowered with interpersonal social skills to build healthy relationships.
 The focus is to assist the clients to concentrate on the things they can control in their lives. - Narrative Exposure Therapy: (NET) This treatment helps individuals establish a coherent life narrative in which to contextualize traumatic experiences.
 It is known for its use in group treatment.
 What's it been like for you as a father; This exercise usually assist the clients to become unstuck emotionally and to move their lives forward in a positive manner. - Music: Various studies have demonstrated that listening to music can be an effective tool for reducing stress.
 Music has the power to evoke emotions, relax the mind, and even change brain functioning.